MrSimonC/Toggle-Mac-Function-Keys/README.md

 ## Background

 This script was adapted from other, non-working older scripts I found on the internet.
 Many don't seem to wait for the UI to appear, so I added that to the script.
-Also had the wrong UI text reference and provided feedback via a pop up but I've removed this as this interrupts the user-flow when used a lot.
+Also had the wrong UI text reference (to be fair, Apple change this between the M1 mac and old MacOS versions).
+Old scripts used to provide feedback via a pop up but I've removed this as this interrupts the user-flow when used a lot.